mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 8. Drag and drop a **Show message** activity onto your nanoflow.
 9. Double-click the activity and add the text *Hello World!* to the **Template**, then click **OK**.
 10. Rerun the app locally.
-11. With the Make it Native app, verify that your button is inside the group box and is triggering a message popup saying **Hello World!**.
+11. With the Make It Native app, verify that your button is inside the group box and is triggering a message popup saying **Hello World!**.

 	Insert mobile hello world pic